 Now, it's true that, in political contexts, publicly insisting on psychological differences between men and women might lend support to the values and policy goals of social conservatives and misogynists.
 So in such contexts, it makes moral sense to adopt the feminist position that "everything is a social construction."
 But if your goal is to actually understand the nature of humans, you have to know that that slogan is inaccurate.

 It's also true, by the way, that feminist complaints about "mansplaining" and "manspreading" and other forms of obnoxious male behavior are quite justified.
 Such behavior annoys many men as well.
 Personally, I find stereotypically "dominant" males to be, in almost all cases, buffoonish and irritating.
-And I loathe the fact that people take such men seriously -- and also that, more generally, nature has inscribed relative male dominance, on average, into the nature of things (again, excluding political and economic relations, which are another matter).
+And I hate the fact that people take such men seriously -- and also that, more generally, nature has inscribed relative male dominance, on average, into the nature of things (again, excluding political and economic relations, which are another matter).
 It's similarly pathetic that tall people exude more dominance (ceteris paribus) than short people, and that charismatic people are more well-liked than uncharismatic people, etc. Nature isn't exactly moral.